 How is an application to do work on a protected tree made?

-Since October 2008 it has been mandatory to use the national 1APP Tree Work Application Form (PDF: 466Kb / 4 pages).
+Since October 2008 it has been mandatory to use the national 1APP Tree Work Application Form (PDF: 466Kb / 4 pages) available from the Planning Portal website.
 Application forms are also available from the Council Offices.
 There are Guidance Notes to help you complete the form correctly to ensure it is valid.
 It may be necessary to provide supporting evidence from a suitably qualified arboriculturist or reference to pre-application agreement with a representative from the Council.
 The completed form should be returned to the address at the end of the form or submitted via the Planning Portal.

 If a protected tree or woodland is removed without permission, there is a legal duty on the landowner to replace it.
 If a landowner fails to comply with this duty the LPA can serve a Tree Replacement Notice.
 If permission is granted for a tree to be cut down, the LPA can require a replacement tree, either by agreement with the owner or by serving a Tree Replacement Notice.
 Where a new tree is planted as a replacement for one that was removed because it was dead, then the new tree will be protected within the same TPO as the original tree.